Ch-sriram/Just-Git-In/README.md

 * 231b4cd README Update
 </pre>

 We can see that the <strong>HEAD</strong> is pointing to 20c7c63.
-And if we check the status using <code>gti status</code> command, we should some output which is similar to the following:
+And if we check the status using <code>git status</code> command, we should some output which is similar to the following:

 <pre>
 On branch master